nodiscc/toolbox/DOC/SNIPPETS.md

 extract public key from private `openssl rsa -in $1 -pubout`

+Would you like to hear an OpenSSL joke?
+It's 64k letters long and you can repeat it back to me when I'm done.
+It's "A".

 not fun man `echo "echo sleep 0.1 >>~/.bashrc" >> ~/.bashrc`

 not fun man `{ crontab -l; echo "@hourly eject; eject -t; }" | crontab`